therealtiantian/therealtiantian.github.io/_posts/2025-09-12-academic-reflection.md

 subtitle: basically, what I've been doing wrong
 tags: [reflection]
 ---
 I didn’t go through the traditional academic route, which is basically a highway from bachelor to PhD.
-My bachelor years were spent with a lot of rebellion, exploration and, of course, relationship.
+My bachelor years were spent with a lot of rebellion and exploration.
 I did work very hard during those years to consolidate my language skills, that is, pragmatics.
 I believed that language is dead unless it is used, so I didn’t put much effort on consolidating the knowledge on linguistics, instead I put a lot of effort in observing language and using language.

 Fast forward to my bachelor’s graduation, I still chose the pragmatic path.
 I started working headlong in communication industry, and later media publication.
 I still heavily focued on how to effectively use language and act with language.